inventandchill/TE_research/README.md

 - Is there any imbalance and whale-behaviour in the Praise and IH flow distribution?
 - How does IH get distributed in general and for largest Praise sender?
 Is it like normal distribution or skewed
+- Is there relationship between amount of praised and amount of received for IH and count of events

 ### Analysis
 We use python to create **Flow diagram (Sankey)** for 2 types of data: